What Does a Nanny Do?

 - Nanny/Personal Assistant: This individual follows the above description of a nanny with personal assistant duties included.
 Such duties may include; office tasks, running errands, personal shopping, maintaining a parent's schedule and more.

 Our nannies and mother's helpers are typically expected to perform minor housekeeping.
-Minor housekeeping may include; loading and unloading the dishwasher, washing the children's and/or family laundry, keeping the childrens' bedrooms, bathrooms and play areas clean and tidy, sweeping and vacuuming of living areas, basic pick-up and possibly more.
-Some families may request more extensive housekeeping, but the nanny is usually compensated at a higher rate for this type of employment.
+Minor housekeeping may include; loading and unloading the dishwasher, washing the children's and/or family laundry, keeping the childrens' bedrooms, bathrooms and play areas clean and tidy, sweeping and vacuuming of living areas, basic pick-up and possibly other duties as laid out in your custom work agreement.
+Some families may request more extensive housekeeping, but the nanny is usually compensated at a higher rate for this type of work.
 A nanny may also be asked to run errands for the family, grocery shop, cook meals, help care for family pets and more.
 All of the duties associated with any family will be clearly outlined in the Nanny/Family Work Agreement and will be at the nanny's discretion to accept a position that has duties they are comfortable performing.

 A nanny is expected to work as a professional AND a member of the family.
 Nannies should be prepared to work hard to be a valued employee and also to develop strong connections with the family with which she is employed.
 Nannies help around the house as a member of the household, but also have duties required as part of employment.
 Our families and nannies develop strong bonds that can last a lifetime, it's a very special relationship that should be nurtured.
 As you move forward to hire a nanny or to become a nanny, think carefully about your expectations.
 Keep in mind that every situation is different and remember, you can call us anytime for more information!